-During another fun faze of my pregnancy – the fainting stage – I started seeing little dots while I was interviewing a Vanity Fair and CNN reporter about her dealings with Jeffrey Epstein, and yip, fainted during our Zoom.
+During another fun faze of my pregnancy – the fainting stage – I started seeing little dots while I was interviewing a Vanity Fair and CNN reporter about her dealings with Jeffrey Epstein (I have a bit of a true crime obsession), and yip, fainted during our Zoom.
 Luckily, it was my last question, so I quickly got it out, turned off my camera and promptly passed out – somehow managing to come to at the perfect moment as she was wrapping up her answer.
 The glamour of Zoom.

 And it seems I’m very much not alone.
 SO MANY of you have had memorable moments on Zoom.
 And thankfully, you’ve been willing to share!
-So here goes, some of the most painful, hilarious, wonderful, grim, LOL moments on Zoom I’ve ever heard…
+So here goes, some of the most painful, hilarious, wonderful, grim, LOL Zoom fails I’ve ever heard…

 “I thought my partner had finished working for the day, so I went into the kitchen and started drinking orange juice straight from the bottle in the fridge, while just wearing a towel from the shower.
 He was not finished for the day.
 He was in a Zoom meeting, with a dozen other people who, yip, all just saw me in the background of his screen.”